vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `-f`

-Forces `vic-machine` to ignore warnings and non-fatal errors and continue with the deployment of a virtual container host.
+Forces `vic-machine create` to ignore warnings and non-fatal errors and continue with the deployment of a virtual container host.
 Errors such as an incorrect compute resource still cause the installation to fail.

 <pre>--force</pre>